 I am an Assistant Professor of Sociology at Swarthmore College.
-I am interested in politics, inequality, and the way social position (the amount of economic, cultural, and social resources/capitals someone has, relative to others in their society) shapes how people understand and relate to the world around them (especially with regard to politics & inequality).
+I am interested in politics, inequality, and the way social position (the amount of various kinds of resources someone has, relative to those around them) shapes how people understand and relate to the social world (especially with regard to politics & inequality).
 I have three main areas of research:

 I draw on a wide array of methods, from in-depth interviews to large-scale surveys, from simple and fancy regression models to relational approaches such as multiple correspondence analysis.

 In addition to my book project, I am currently working on a number of research projects, including ongoing work on the "Class Ceiling" in the UK and elsewhere (with Sam Friedman), work on how cities affect national-level voting for African-Americans and others (with Hana Brown), and a new project on understanding non-voters & non-voting in Pennsylvania.